charlieshanley/haskell_tictactoe/README.md

 # haskell_tictactoe

 This project implements a command-line tic-tac-toe game.
 The user plays against the computer.
+Since the complete game tree is small enough to be computed, the computer plays perfectly.
-Being that tic-tac-toe is a solved game (both players can guarantee a draw) and that the number of possible paths is relatively small, the computer plays perfectly --it is only possible for the player to draw or lose.
+Because of this, and because tic-tac-toe is a solved game (both players can guarantee a draw), it is only possible for the player to draw or lose.

 ## How to run